 10. Place Charles de Gaulle

-Place Charles de Gaulle, also known as the Place de l’Étoile, is a large square located in the 16th arrondissement of Paris.
-The square is home to the Arc de Triomphe, a monument that was built in 1806 to honor Napoleon’s military victories.
+Place Charles de Gaulle, also known as Place de l’Étoile, is a large square in the 16th arrondissement of Paris.
+It is home to the Arc de Triomphe, a monument built in 1806 to honor Napoleon’s military victories.

 The square is also surrounded by a number of other monuments, including the Église de la Trinité, the Champs-Élysées, and the Hôtel des Invalides.
 If you’re looking for a place to enjoy the best of Parisian architecture, then Place Charles de Gaulle is definitely worth a visit.